twister36/twister-wyoming-sound/README.md

 To update:
 git pull https://github.com/twister36/twister-wyoming-sound.git --rebase=false

-(Note:must run from within the repository folder)
+Note:must run "PULL" from within the repository folder.
+Use rebase=false to merge changes and keep local